 The hand contains 19 bones and the wrist contains 8, along with nerves, blood vessels, muscles, ligaments, tendons and cartilage.
 Trauma from a fall, a car accident, or an accident or repetitive use in the workplace carries the potential for a variety of possible injuries to the hands and wrists.

 If you or a loved one has suffered a hand or wrist injury caused by someone else’s negligence, you may be entitled to compensation for your losses.
 You should seek legal advice immediately – before you discuss the matter with an insurance adjuster and before you sign anything.

-Let the law offices of Kraft & Associates, P.C., advise you about your rights after an accident that caused hand or wrist injuries.
+Let the personal injury attorneys at Kraft & Associates, P.C., advise you about your rights after an accident that caused hand or wrist injuries.
 We’re an established and professional law firm with friendly lawyers and staff who are easy to talk to.
 Please call us at (214) 999-9999 or contact us online.

 Types of Wrist and Hand Injuries

 The large number of bones in the hands and wrists and their relative fragility make a wide variety of injuries possible.
 Common types of wrist and hand injuries include the following:

 - Fractures: The radial bone near the wrist, the scaphoid bone on the thumb side of the wrist and the metacarpal and phalanx bones in the hand can fracture from the impact of a fall or a motor vehicle or workplace accident.

 - Amputations: Fingers and hands can be crushed and amputated in car crashes and in workplace accidents involving machinery.

 - Burns: Hands and wrists can be burned in automobile accident fires and explosions or in workplace accidents.

 - Sprains: Tearing of the ligaments or connective tissue in the wrist, fingers or thumbs can result from falls, work-related accidents and car accidents.